-Only three times in the last 11 World Cups has the winner been a first-time winner – England in 1966, Argentina in 1978, and France in 1998.
+Only four times in the last 14 World Cups has the winner been a first-time winner – England in 1966, Argentina in 1978, France in 1998 and Spain in 2010.
 And you have to go back to 1958 to find a World Cup in which both finalists were first-time finalists, and even that has an asterisk beside it, given that the tournament eight years prior didn’t have an official final, when Brazil finished runners-up to Uruguay.

-So, if you’re hoping for a final between the United States and Spain, you’re more than likely going to be left wanting.
+So, if you’re hoping for a 2022 World Cup final between the United States and Netherlands, you’re more than likely going to be left wanting.

 However, despite the monopolization, if you will, of World Cup titles and finals by a small number of teams, that hasn’t taken away from the entertainment and excitement over the first eight decades of the World Cup’s existence.

 On the way to winning World Cup titles, there’ve been controversies, penalty shootouts, breakout performances, thrilling finals, and an upset or three.

 Below, you’ll see the World Cup winners list, and then short histories of different eras of the World Cup as we track the evolution of the most-watched sporting tournament in the world.